 We conclude our discussion by engaging two inferential challenges.
 First, we need to ask whether ideology is driving party positioning on Ukraine or whether party positioning on Ukraine is driving ideology.
-Drawing on CHES data prior to the invasion, we gain inferential support for our claim that party ideology determines support for Ukraine.
+Drawing on CHES data from prior to the invasion, we gain inferential support for our claim that party ideology determines support for Ukraine.

 Second, we ask whether our finding that government participation moderates opposition to support for Ukraine is spurious because only moderate parties join governing coalitions.
-By comparing panels of parties in and out of government before and after the invasion we provide evidence that populist and EU-skeptic parties were induced to moderation when in government.
+By comparing panels of parties in and out of government before and after the invasion, we provide evidence that populist and EU-skeptic parties were induced to moderate their stance when in government.

-Theory and Expectations
+Theory and expectations

-External Threat
+External threat

 The idea that an external threat can produce solidarity among those who are threatened is as old as the study of politics.
-Thucydides explains alliance formation chiefly as a response to the need for collective defense, particularly among city-states that were geographically proximate to the threat.
+Thucydides (460-400 BC) explains alliance formation chiefly as a response to the need for collective defense, particularly among city-states that were geographically proximate to the threat.

 The premise that a common threat induces cohesion among those who perceive themselves as vulnerable is shared across social science.
 The micro-logic is expressed by Coser (1959: 95) in his classic sociological study: "Conflict with another group leads to the mobilization of the energies of group members and hence to increased cohesion of the group."
-This requires that the conflict concerns the entire group, and not just one segment.
-Coser illustrates this in the contrast between the cohesion in the United States following the attack on Pearl Harbor and the social disintegration that followed the Japanese invasion of British and Dutch colonies in southeast Asia where the native populations considered this an attack on their colonial overlords rather than themselves.
+This requires that the conflict concerns the entire group and not just one segment.
+Coser (1959) illustrates this in the contrast between the cohesion in the United States (US) following the attack on Pearl Harbor and the social disintegration that followed the Japanese invasion of British and Dutch colonies in Southeast Asia where the native populations considered this an attack on their colonial overlords rather than themselves.

 The connection between external threat and alliance formation lies at the core of realism and neorealism (Morgenthau, 1948; Waltz, 1979).
 These theories assume that the existential priority of survival sustains states that can be regarded as coherent units.
 While realists and neorealists have no theory of domestic politics, they argue that in the face of external threat, internal unity is a vital complement to external balancing.
 However, there is no reason to limit our understanding of the connection between external threat and internal cohesion at the borders of the state.
-The literature on state-building reveals that conflict among states has enhanced their institutional capacities and strengthened national identities.
-The bellicist argument applied to contemporary Europe claims that a security threat can trigger an external security logic of polity building that could serve as an impetus for polity centralization (McNamara and Kelemen, 2022; Eilstrup-Sangiovetti, 2022; Freudlsperger and Schimmelfennig, 2022; Genschel, 2022).
+The literature on state building reveals that conflict among states has enhanced their institutional capacities and strengthened national identities.
+The bellicist argument applied to contemporary Europe claims that a security threat can trigger an external security logic of polity building that could serve as an impetus for polity centralization (McNamara and Kelemen, 2022; Eilstrup-Sangiovanni, 2022; Freudlsperger and Schimmelfennig, 2022; Genschel, 2022).

-The micro-foundations for these realist and comparativist arguments lie in evolutionary psychology, which suggests that external threats may "directly strengthen group identity, and this fosters trust and cooperation" (Gehring, 2021, 1490).
-An external threat may trigger support for symbols associated with the in-group (Tajfel and Turner, 1986) or activate anger or anxiety that can drive a "rally around the group" effect (Lambert et al, 2011).
-This may induce individuals to update, intensify, or scale up their identity as they put more value on attributes they share with other group members (Dehdari and Gehring, 2021; Gaetner and Dovidio, 2012).
+The micro-foundations for these realist and comparativist arguments lie in evolutionary psychology, which suggests that external threats may "directly strengthen group identity, and this fosters trust and cooperation" (Gehring, 2022: 1490).
+An external threat may trigger support for symbols associated with the in-group (Tajfel and Turner, 1986) or activate anger or anxiety that can drive a "rally around the group" effect (Lambert et al., 2011; Kizilova and Norris, 2023).
+This may induce individuals to update, intensify, or scale up their identity as they put more value on attributes they share with other group members (Dehdari and Gehring, 2021; Gaetner and Dovidio, 2012; Onuch and Hale, 2023; Schulte-Cloos and Dražanová, 2023).